Azure/azure-powershell/src/Network/Network/help/Remove-AzNatGateway.md

 ```

 ### -Force
-Do not ask for confirmation if you want to delete resource
+Do not ask for confirmation if you want to delete resource.

 ```yaml
 Type: SwitchParameter